zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 #### 1.1 Pre-Work of Environment

-First you could download the `raw dataset` provided by thesis author [dataset web](https://mmlab.ie.cuhk.edu.hk/archive/CNN/).
+First you could download the `raw dataset` provided by paper author [dataset web](https://mmlab.ie.cuhk.edu.hk/archive/CNN/).
 I save those pictures to desktop, which is easy for me to cite.
 And the URLs in my programs are relavant to `desktop`.
 </br>
 #### 1.2 Install tensorflow-gpu